The Demographic Transition Revisited:

 technology' was of second-order importance for determining birth

 rates.
-Lacking such technology, the Mayor of Peipei [in China]
+Lacking such technology, the Mayor of Peipei [in China] still

-still could have been confidently advised to get fertility incentives
+could have been confidently advised to get fertility incentives

-right and then sit back and watch the birth rate fall" (1988,
+right and then sit back and watch the birth rate fall" (1988, p.

-in effect, is the major determinant of childbearing and population
+effect, is the major determinant of childbearing and population

 dynamics.

-Charles Westoff also concludes (ruefully) that
+Charles Westoff also concludes (ruefully) that the

-of the non-use of modern contraception shows that "by and large,
+non-use of modern contraception shows that "by and large,

 contraceptive behavior--at least in the four developing countries